 The “Ponytail Palm tree” is really not a palm at all.
 It’s a member of the Lilaceae (lily family,) and known by several names.

 It earned the name “elephant’s foot plant” due to its bulbous base, throw in the thin trunk and some call it a “bottle palm”.

 When plant and displayed in a bonsai pot it’s swollen base like the desert rose bonsai makes for an attractive display in a small pot.

 A sturdy plant used as a single specimen, usually in containers 14″ inches or larger, or planted in several 6″ to 10″ inch pots to appear more bushlike.
 Single specimens range in height from 6′ to 18′ feet tall.

 Its large base and head of pendulous, smooth-edged flat leaves, makes the “Pony tail plant” unique.
 NO TWO are specimens alike.

 Look Native For Ponytail Palm Care – Watering and Lighting

-The Ponytail plant’s native habitat, a dry Mexican climate, allows it to survive interior winter heat very well.
+The native habitat of the ponytail palm, a dry Mexican climate, allows it to survive interior winter heat very well.

 Watering The Pony Tail Palm

 The ponytail palm plant is very drought tolerant and does not like too frequent waterings.
 Never allow water the plant to sit in the bottom of the saucer or pot.
 An interesting fact is that Nolina recurvata likes to store water in its base.

 Specifically, allow the soil to dry out well between waterings, and if you have any doubt on whether or not to water the plant, skip it until the next week.

 Signs of underwatering usually show up with dry, brown foliage, a shriveled stem, or desiccated roots.
 If overwatering occurs, you might see light new growth, stem rot, or root rot.

 Ponytail Palm Lighting Conditions and Requirements

 Provide bright indirect light to full sun.
 They are not low light plants.